IrishMarineInstitute/argoCollector/README.md

 # argoFTPCollector
-Collect Argo float profiles as NetCDF from the Data Assembly Centre and push to Erddap via Kafka
+Collect Argo float profiles as NetCDF from the Global Data Assembly Centre and push to Erddap via Kafka

 ## Requirements
 - Developed on Python 2.7